survivejs/react-book/manuscript/10_implementing_dnd.md

 ## Setting Up React DnD

 Before going further hit `npm i react-dnd --save` to add React DnD to the project.
-Next we'll need to patch out application to use it.
+Next we'll need to patch our application to use it.

 **app/components/App.jsx**